Baystation12/Baystation12-Lore/Hephaistos Prosthetics.md

 It features a few other disadvantages as well; vast energy comsumption at combat load stands foremost, often requiring further implantations in back and chest to accomodate carrying an additional powerbank that makes for, despite being ergonomically shaped, a slight hunchback in most cases, making the soldier even less appealing.
 Some clients however take this as an opportunity to work on an intimidating visage, requesting plastic surgery to have things like eye surgeries, longer nails for claws and other beast-themed alterations done to them.

 However, few have dared to argue against the benefits Minotaurus brings and lived.
 Legs feature up to quadruple jump heights, and with modified spinal support, vast carrying capacity, up to 360 kilograms loaded on back.
-Arms feature a dead lift of up to 500 kilograms, going as far as to allow handheld versions or mounted weaponry to be used commonly, with the smallest caliber that is seen fit for users of this prosthetic being .950 JDJ (a real cartridge), making oversized rifles a reality.
+Arms feature a dead lift of up to 500 kilograms, going as far as to allow handheld versions of mounted weaponry to be used commonly, with the smallest caliber that is commonly used being .950 JDJ (a real cartridge), making oversized rifles a reality.
 Marching load of a Minotaurus is designated at average of 180 kilograms, combat load is designated at 65 kilograms.

 Minotaurus usually only sees use with the more infamous mercenaries that can afford the cost, are wicked enough to sacrifice much of their body, and are capable of accomodating the inconveniences and costs associated with extensive maintenance inherent to the prosthetic set.
 Very few of the Minotaurus users possess the full set, in fact, for the reasons of high cost, energy requirement, and limitations to maneuverability and operating range.
 The high density of EAP strands also makes it easy for electromagnetic interference to hamper the limbs' operation, being another reason to deter clients from full integration, despite comparatively low implementation cost.